Alexander (1794 ship): 1st voyage transporting enslaved people (1798–1800)

 A database of slave voyages shows Alexander, under the command of William Cockerell, sailing to West Central Africa and St Helena.
+She left Liverpool on 23 October 1798.
+In 1798, 160 vessels left British ports to engage in the transportation of enslaved people; 149 of these vessels sailed from Liverpool.

-She left Liverpool on 23 October 1798 and arrived at Kingston, Jamaica, on 12 September 1799.
-She landed 516 slaves.
+Alexander arrived at Kingston, Jamaica, on 12 September 1799, with 516 captives.
 She left Kingston on 30 October and arrived back at Liverpool on 16 January 1800.
 She had left Liverpool with 49 crew members and had four deaths en route.

 A later amendment to the entry for Alexander in the 1800 issue of Lloyd's Register shows a change of master to G. Farquhar.
 George Farquhar received a letter of marque on 22 April 1800.
 He also became a partner in Smith & Co.

+2nd voyage transporting enslaved people (1800–1801)

 Farquhar sailed Alexander to West Central Africa and St Helena, leaving Liverpool on 21 May 1800.
 He gathered slaves at Anomabu and the Rio Dande.
 Alexander arrived at Kingston on 29 April 1801.
 She arrived with 347 slaves.
 She left Kingston on 22 July and arrived back at Liverpool on 26 September.
 She had left with 54 crew members and had 40 when she arrived at Kingston.
 She had 11 crew men die on the voyage.

 It is not clear what Alexander did between 1801 and 1805.
 Both Lloyd's Register and the Register of Shipping carry stale information.